 If you’re in an accident or breakdown and your electrics fail, or you need to stand outside the car for any sustained period of time, you and your passengers will thank your lucky stars you had the good sense to pack a warm, snuggly blanket.
 A blanket is also handy if you need to get underneath the car for any reason and don’t want to get muddy or wet.

 Who knew kitty litter had life-saving, or at least, time-saving properties?
 If you find yourself stuck in slush or ice, pouring some cat litter underneath your tyres will help you get traction.
-And foggy windows are a dangerous winter hazard.
-But if you keep a sock filled full of kitty litter on your dashboard, it will soak up any moisture in the air and keep your windows fog-free.
+Foggy windows are another dangerous winter hazard.
+But if you keep a sock filled with kitty litter on your dashboard, it will soak up any moisture in the air and keep your windows fog-free.
 Purr-fect!